Learnable Patchmatch and Self-Teaching for Multi-Frame Depth Estimation in Monocular Endoscopy: Experiment

 We start with the underperforming baseline (ID 1).
-By first adding the cost volume, we observe a slight improvement in performance (ID 2).
-However, the accuracy is still far from satisfactory yet.
-ID 3 presents an addition of the learnable patch module, which adaptively increases the discriminative ability in low-texture and homogeneous-texture regions and displays considerable efficacy in boosting performance.
-We then add the cross-teaching paradigm to strengthen the supervisory signal in the regions of brightness fluctuations, again with a consistent improvement in all evaluation metrics (ID 4).
-We finally incorporate the self-teaching paradigm and forms our SMUDLP, which achieves the best results (ID 5).
+By first appending the cost volume, we observe a slight improvement in performance (ID 2).
+ID 3 presents an addition of the learnable patch module and shows considerable efficacy in boosting performance.
+We then add the cross-teaching paradigm, again with a consistent improvement on all evaluation metrics (ID 4).
+We finally integrate the self-teaching paradigm and form the entire framework, which achieves the best results (ID 5).